Best Budget Backpack of 2021

 The Adidas Alliance II Sackpack and the Baggu Drawstring are both top loading sack style bags.
 While both are easy to load, keeping the contents organized and separated is a different story.
 You have to go on a fishing expedition to retrieve any small items that might have ended up at the bottom of the bag.

 The versatility of a backpack speaks to how many different types of situations you can use each pack for.
 Can you take it on a flight, is it big enough for all your school supplies, is it office-appropriate, does it work as a gym bag?
-We found both the Under Armour Adult Hustle 4.0 to the most versatile of all the bags.
+We found the Under Armour Adult Hustle 4.0 to be the most versatile of all the bags.
 It's a perfect size to use as a day pack while traveling.
 It also has a separated compartment meant for shoes or laundry, making it great for athletics, and is sleek enough to not make you feel like a school kid walking around with an oversized backpack.
-Both Jansports boasted excellent size and a well thought out division of space, making them highly versatile.
+Both Jansports boasted excellent size and a well-thought-out division of space, making them highly versatile.
 They are great as a school bag but certainly aren't too large to use as a carry-on or day pack.